DUI Charges and Penalties

 Some states also have drug per se DUI laws.
 In states that have these laws, motorists can be convicted of DUI for having a certain amount of drugs in their bodies.
 Per se drug DUI laws typically apply only to illegal drug use.
 So, if you have a prescription for a medication, you can be convicted of DUI only if you're actually impaired.

-With per se DUI laws, the prosecution just needs to prove the driver had an illegal amount of alcohol or drugs in his or her system.
+With per se DUI laws, the prosecution just needs to prove the driver had an illegal amount of alcohol or drugs in their system.
 Proving actual impairment, drunkenness, or intoxication isn't necessary.

 DUI Charges Based on Actual Impairment or Intoxication